 When preparing your home for sale, sometimes all that's needed is a coat of paint.
 It's important not to over-renovate, as some projects can cost more than you will recoup when you sell.
-We can help you to determine which updates may make sense for your home and neighborhood.
+I can help you to determine which updates may make sense for your home and neighborhood.

-Five mid-range upgrades with the highest ROI\
+Five home upgrades with the highest ROI

 - Entry door replacement

-- Attic insulation (fiberglass)

-- Minor kitchen remodel
+- Siding replacement fiber cement

 - Manufactured stone veneer

 - Garage door replacement

+- Minor kitchen remodel-midrange